Dilatons Improve (Non)-Goldstones: Introduction

 \section{Introduction}

 The free massless scalar field, minimally coupled to gravity, is not conformal unless the spacetime dimension is $d=2$.
-This leads to problematic ultraviolet (UV) properties in $ d \neq 2$ quantum field theories (QFT) \cite{Callan:1970ze,DeWitt:1975ys} and is \RZ{found to be} in tension with the weak equivalence principle of general relativity (GR) \cite{Chernikov:1968zm}.
-However, the issues resolve when the scalar field is non-minimally coupled to the Ricci scalar \cite{Chernikov:1968zm,Callan:1970ze,DeWitt:1975ys}.
-It is the common view in the literature that this type of improvement procedure cannot be applied to Goldstones of a broken internal global symmetry \cite{Voloshin:1982eb,Leutwyler:1989tn,Donoghue:1990xh,Donoghue:1991qv}.
+This leads to problematic ultraviolet (UV) behaviour in $ d \neq 2$ quantum field theories \cite{Callan:1970ze,DeWitt:1975ys}, and is \RZ{found to be} in tension with the weak equivalence principle \cite{Chernikov:1968zm}.
+These issues are resolved when the scalar field is non-minimally coupled to the Ricci scalar \cite{Chernikov:1968zm,Callan:1970ze,DeWitt:1975ys}, restoring conformality.
+However, the shift symmetry prohibits the improvement of Goldstone bosons due to a broken internal global symmetry \cite{Voloshin:1982eb,Leutwyler:1989tn,Donoghue:1990xh,Donoghue:1991qv}.

-In this work it is shown that Goldstones can be improved in the presence of a dilaton, the (pseudo) Goldstone arising from spontaneous breaking of conformal symmetry (for comments of scale versus conformal symmetry cf. \SEC\ref{sec:con-scale}).
-The dilaton itself can be improved and at the same time improves the remaining Goldstones. \RZ{Whereas improvement is sometimes considered \cite{Migdal:1982jp,Schwimmer:2010za,Komargodski:2011vj,Bobev:2013vta,Golterman:2016lsd,Zwicky:2023krx} and sometimes not \cite{Coleman:1985rnk,Yamawaki:2015tmu,Appelquist:2022mjb} for a dilaton, we believe to provide a more complete discussion with regards to the order parameter, generalisation to $d$-dimensions, low energy and flow theorems amongst other aspects.}
+The dilaton $D$, understood as the Goldstone boson due to spontaneous symmetry breaking of conformal symmetry \cite{Isham:1970gz,Coleman:1985rnk,Low:2001bw}, changes matters.
+The essential point is that the dilaton itself can be improved and automatically improves the remaining Goldstones as it realises the conformal symmetry (non-linearly).
+In fact, dilaton improvement is indispensable, as it realises the fundamental Goldstone matrix element $\matel{0}{T_{\mu\nu}}{\dil(q)} = -{F_{\dil} }/(d-1) q_\mu q_\nu$ in the effective theory.
+We provide a systematic discussion of how the dilaton improvement, affects pions and ordinary particles.
+The latter involves Weyl-gauging since the conformal weights depend on the underlying theory and are not necessarily the free-field values.

-Before summarising the solution proposed, the literature standard for the free scalar field and the Goldstone improvement problem are reviewed.
+In the literature dilaton improvement is sometimes considered \cite{Migdal:1982jp,Schwimmer:2010za,Komargodski:2011vj,Bobev:2013vta,Golterman:2016lsd,Zwicky:2023krx} and sometimes not \cite{Coleman:1985rnk,Yamawaki:2015tmu,Appelquist:2022mjb} as it does not affect scattering amplitudes in flat space.
+However, it does impact gravitational form factors which we study at leading order (LO) for the systems discussed above.
+In the pion case a low-energy theorem constrains the operator breaking chiral symmetry to be of scaling dimension $d-2$, consistent with alternative methods \cite{Zwicky:2023bzk,Zwicky:2023krx}.
+Below, we provide an extended introduction, reviewing both the standard- and the dilaton-improvement, and briefly discussing how the latter could be relevant in the context of strong interactions.